 Once you’ve cleared your head by capturing everything that has your attention, then it’s about deciding what each of those things mean to you.
 You can choose to either do it, defer it, delegate it, or delete it.
 I prefer the order: Delete, Delegate, Defer, Do.
 Delete it if it can be eliminated.
 If not, can you delegate it to someone else?
 Do it if you can do it quickly, or else defer it for later.

 Once you’ve decided to keep this item, you have to decide if it’s an Action (or a To Do in Things), a Project, or an Area of Focus.

 The important thing to note here is to keep the thinking separate from the doing.
-I wrote about this in Thinking and Doing.

 An Action (or To Do in Things) is a physical step that you must take in order to complete something or move the overall project forward.
 It starts with a verb.
 For instance: Call Sam about ABC report.